Madrid and Granada

 - Round-trip airfare from Chicago O'Hare

-- Room with private bath, including breakfast each day
+- Twin room with private bath, including breakfast each day

 - Local transportation passes

 - Onsite orientation and city tour and/or walks